Adriz1611/aint-CPP/README.md

 6. Apply concepts in **06-math-calculations/** for practical math
 7. Build complete **07-applications/** to combine concepts
 8. Have fun with **08-games/** to make learning interactive
+9. Master **09-arrays/** for data structure fundamentals
+10. Understand **10-methods/** for code organization and reusability

-Each directory builds upon the previous ones, creating a logical learning progression.
+Each directory builds upon the previous ones, creating a logical learning progression from basic syntax to advanced programming concepts.

+## Programming Concepts Covered

+- **Variables & Data Types** - Foundation of programming
+- **Operators** - Arithmetic, logical, and conditional operations
+- **Control Structures** - Decision making with if statements
+- **Loops** - Repetition and iteration patterns
+- **String Processing** - Text manipulation and formatting
+- **Mathematical Operations** - Calculations and formulas
+- **Practical Applications** - Real-world program examples
+- **Game Development** - Interactive programming concepts
+- **Arrays** - Data collection and manipulation
+- **Methods** - Code organization and function creation

+This structure provides a comprehensive learning path for Java programming fundamentals.